blindnet-io/openness-framework/OpenSource/checklists/01-set-up.md

 - [ ] Release process is automated and documented
 - [ ] Release process include clear guidelines to document changes and intentions in every release
 - [ ] All releases are well documented
-- [ ] Project has issued a release in the last 6 months
 - [ ] Project publish releases at consistent intervals
 - [ ] Project has implemented a quality assurance process
 - [ ] Project uses automated continuous integration and development tooling